What is Startup Valuation All About?

 It should be noted that a major assumption is that no money is spent to reacquire that same customer in the future.
 This can be a challenging assumption to make, as repeat customers may click on paid ads when they come back to make future orders.

 We cover the nuances of Payback in more detail in our startup valuation metrics and financial modeling course.

-Formula: # of existing customers x # of invitations sent per user x conversion rate / # of existing customers
+Formula: No. of existing customers x No. of invitations sent per user x conversion rate / No. of existing customers

-For example, a company determines that on average each user sends out 7 invitations for new users to join, on average the conversion rate of those invitations is 20% and there are current 1,000 customers.
+For example, a company determines that, on average, each user sends out seven invitations for new users to join.
+On average, the conversion rate of those invitations is 20% and there are current 1,000 customers.
 The viral coefficient is 1000 x 7 x 0.2 / 1000 = 1.4.

 We hope this has been a helpful guide to e-commerce and internet valuation metrics.
 In order to continue expanding your knowledge startup valuations, we highly recommend the following free resources: